aldebaran/libqi/doc/source/api/cpp/anyvalue.rst

 .. warning::

-  When you use `as()`, you must specify the exact same type that was passed to the AnyValue, you can't store and `int` and retrieve an `unsigned int`.
+  When you use `as()`, you must specify the exact same type that was passed to the AnyValue, you can't store an `int` and retrieve an `unsigned int`.

 .. note::